 The certified EIR analyzed whether the approved Project would substantially deplete groundwater supplies or interfere significantly with groundwater recharge such that it may impede sustainable groundwater management of the basin.
-As stated previously, water would be obtained from two on-site wells until the number of employees has increased and reached the threshold designated by the state, at which time a public water system for onsite use will be installed.
-A public water system for on-site use only will be installed at Phase 1 when the number of employees reach the threshold as required by the State under California Health and Safety Code Section 116275(h).
+As stated previously, water would be obtained from two on-site wells until the number of employees has increased and reached the threshold designated by the State, at which time a public water system for onsite use will be installed.
+A public water system for on-site use will be installed in Phase 1 as required by the State under California Health and Safety Code Section 116275(h).
 The source of the proposed public water system is groundwater.
 The residential well on the site does not meet the necessary water quality or local code requirements to quality as an approved public water system.
-Therefore, a new well will need to be drilled to meet construction code requirements and to produce a compliant water quality.
+Therefore, a new well will need to be drilled to meet construction code requirements and to produce a compliant water quality, as noted above.
 After reviewing local hydrogeology and studying local well construction methods, it was determined that a new well can be drilled on the property so long as the well is constructed with the goal of improving water quality in the design of the well.